Temperature Dependence of the Magnetic Penetration Depth and Nodal Gap Structure of UPt$_3$ from Small Angle Neutron Scattering

-Fig.~~\ref{Pattern}(b) shows an example of a SANS diffraction pattern from \UP, with magnetic field $H=0.3$ T parallel to the $a^*$-axis.
-As \UP\ has relatively long penetration depths, only the first order Bragg reflections are evident in this image which is a superposition from rocking angles about the horizontal where the Bragg condition was satisfied for diffraction spots above the beam center.
-For all data discussed in this letter, background scattering measured in zero applied field was subtracted.
-The diffraction pattern shown in Fig.~\ref{Pattern}(b) is of a distorted hexagonal VL, similar to, but more anisotropic than, previous SANS measurements in this orientation.~\cite{Kleiman_PRL_1992, Yaron_PRL_1997} By symmetry, there are four additional peaks indicated by red circles that were not imaged in the hexagonal domain in Fig.~\ref{Pattern}(b).
+A typical result of a SANS diffraction pattern from \UP, is shown in Fig.~~\ref{Fig1}b with magnetic field $H=0.3$ T parallel to the $a^*$-axis.
+In the present work we have made measurements of many similar patterns as a function of temperature and magnetic field, Fig.~\ref{Fig2}.
+Only the first order Bragg reflections were observed as in Fig.~\ref{Fig1}b, since \UP\ has relatively long penetration depths.
+The diffraction patterns were constructed from a superposition of scattering images measured at different rocking angles $\phi$ about the horizontal, Fig.~\ref{Fig3}, where the Bragg condition was satisfied above the beam center.
+For all data discussed here background scattering measured in zero applied field was subtracted.
+The diffraction pattern shown in Fig.~\ref{Fig1}b is that of a distorted hexagonal vortex lattice (VL), similar to, but more anisotropic than, previous SANS measurements in this orientation~\cite{Kleiman_PRL_1992, Yaron_PRL_1997}.
+By symmetry, there are four additional peaks indicated by red circles that were not imaged in the hexagonal domain in Fig.~\ref{Fig1}b, but they were directly observed at higher fields.
 The symmetry of the diffraction pattern is the same as that of the real space VL, rotated by 90 degrees with a rescaling of the axes.
-The distortion of the VL from a perfect hexagon is a result of penetration depth anisotropy in the plane perpendicular to $a^*$.
-When a 0.2 T field is applied parallel to the $c$-axis, a perfect hexagonal VL is seen, in agreement with previous measurements in that orientation at a similar field.~\cite{Huxley_Nature_2000}
+The distortion of the VL from a perfect hexagon is a result of penetration depth anisotropy in the plane perpendicular to $a^*.$ When a 0.2 T field is applied parallel to the $c$-axis, a perfect hexagonal VL is seen within our resolution, in agreement with previous measurements for that orientation at a similar field~\cite{Huxley_Nature_2000}.

-Fig.~\ref{angleVsField} shows the opening angle 2$\alpha$ of the VL, defined in the inset to Fig.~\ref{angleVsField}, as a function of applied magnetic field for $H||a^*$.
-For the data shown here the VL was prepared by reducing the magnetic field from above $H_{c2}$.
-Then, a damped oscillation with initial magnitude 0.02 T was performed around the desired field until the final measurement field was reached.
-The motivation for preparing the VL with this field history was to produce the superconducting state with and an equilibrium order parameter orientation and to ensure that the VL was in the ground state.~\cite{Huxley_Nature_2000, Das_PRL_2012}
+Fig.~\ref{Fig2} shows the opening angle 2$\alpha$ of the VL, defined in the inset, as a function of applied magnetic field for $H||a^*$.
+For the data shown here the VL was prepared by reducing the magnetic field at constant temperature $\approx 50$ mK from above the upper critical field, $H_{c2}$.
+Then, a damped oscillation with initial magnitude 0.02 T was performed around the final measurement field.
+The motivation for preparing the VL with this field history was to produce the superconducting state with an equilibrium order parameter orientation and to ensure that the VL was in the ground state~\cite{Huxley_Nature_2000, Das_PRL_2012}.